-Join Mark Struthers for an in-depth discussion in this video Creating a VSTi from the Media Bay, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Creating a VSTi from the Media Bay, part of Learning Cubase Pro 8.

 - I want to finish off this overview look…at using Cubase Pro 8 by concluding…what we saw in the previous movie…when we looked at the Media Bay.…I'll just open up the Media Bay.…You'll remember, in the previous movie,…that I talked about these two buttons, here,…Logical and Attribute.…Of the two options, I think I prefer…to work with Attribute, because it means I can…designate a certain category,…whether it's a bass, some drums,…or any of these attributes that you can see…in all of these different rows and columns.…

 Suppose I'm looking for a piano sound.…Well, that would be the attribute…that I am searching for, piano,…but maybe the actual type of piano sound…is an electric piano.…Well, that would be a different type of attribute.…Because I've got all these categorized…and sub-categorized, I can dig around using…the Media Bay to find a relevant match…to what it is I'm searching for.…As you'll see, all of these different columns…can be scrolled.…Let's do that, I'll search for a keyboard.…I'll come over to the first column…

 - Installing and connecting Cubase

 - Organizing assets and tracks

 - Quantizing and processing tracks

 - Integrating virtual instruments

 - Using the Mix Console